-The following table shows the number of shares of common stock held by all persons who are known by us to beneficially own or exercise voting or dispositive control over more than five percent of our outstanding common stock as of March 14, 2014:
+The following table shows the number of shares of common stock held by all persons who are known by us to beneficially own or exercise voting or dispositive control over more than five percent of our outstanding common stock as of February 26, 2016:

-Name and Address Number of Shares Beneficially Owned Percent of Class (1) Fairholme Capital Management, LLC, Bruce R. Berkowitz and Fairholme Funds, Inc. 4400 Biscayne Boulevard, 9th Floor Minmi, EL 22127 25.010.022.(2) 27.10/ Miami, FL 33137 Blackrock, Inc. 40 East 52nd Street 25,010,633 (2) 27.1% New York, NY 10022 17,250,122 (3) 18.7% Janus Capital Management, LLC and Janus Contrarian Fund 151 Detroit Street Denver, CO 80206 10,935,442 (4) 11.8% T. Rowe Price Associates, Inc. 100 E. Pratt Street Baltimore, MD 21202 7,583,932 (5) 8.2% Marketfield Asset Management LLC 292 Madison Avenue, 14th Floor New York, New York 10017 6,486,043 (6) 7.0%
+Number of Shares

+Name and Address Beneficially Owned Percent of Class (1)

+Fairholme Capital Management, LLC,

+Bruce R. Berkowitz and Fairholme Funds, Inc.

+4400 Biscayne Boulevard, 9th Floor

+Miami, FL 33137 24,355,819(2) 32.8%

+Blackrock, Inc.

+55 East 52nd Street

+New York, NY 10055 14,949,505(3) 20.1%

+Janus Capital Management, LLC and Janus

+Contrarian Fund

+151 Detroit Street

+Denver, CO 80206 12,159,022(4) 16.4%

+The Vanguard Group

+100 Vanguard Boulevard

+Malvern, PA 19355 4,123,719(5) 5.5%

-The percentages reported are based on 92,292,913 shares of common stock outstanding as of March 14, 2014.
-Based on a Schedule 13D/A filed by Fairholme Capital Management, LLC, on November 8, 2013 (the "Fairholme 13D/A").
-The Fairholme 13D/A states that Fairholme Capital Management, LLC and Bruce R. Berkowitz shared the power to vote or direct the vote of 23,841,602 shares and shared the power to dispose or direct the disposition of 25, 010,633 shares.
-The Fairholme 13D/A further states that Fairholme Funds, Inc. shared the power to vote or direct the vote of 23,136,502 shares and shared the power to dispose or direct the disposition of 23,136,502 shares.
-Based on a Schedule 13G/A filed by Blackrock, Inc. on January 10, 2014.
+- (1) The percentages reported are based on 74,349,612 shares of common stock outstanding as of February 26, 2016. - (2) These amounts are held by Fairholme Capital Management, LLC ("Fairholme Capital") and Fairholme Funds, Inc. Fairholme Capital and Bruce R. Berkowitz shared the power to vote or direct the vote of 23,603,302 shares and shared the power to dispose or direct the disposition of 24,355,819 shares.
+Fairholme Funds, Inc. shared the power to vote or direct the vote of 23,136,502 shares and shared the power to dispose or direct the disposition of 23,136,502 shares.
+Because Mr. Berkowitz, in his capacity as the Managing Member of Fairholme Capital or as President of Fairholme Funds, Inc., has voting or dispositive power over all shares beneficially owned by Fairholme Capital, he is deemed to have beneficial ownership of all of the shares. - (3) Based on a Schedule 13G/A filed by Blackrock, Inc. on January 8, 2016, Blackrock, Inc. has sole power to vote or direct the vote of 14,841,988 of the shares it beneficially owns and has sole power to dispose or direct the disposition of all the shares it beneficially owns. - (4) Based on a Schedule 13G/A filed by Janus Capital Management, LLC ("Janus Capital") on February 16, 2016, Janus Capital has sole voting and dispositive power with respect to 12,159,022 shares at December 31, 2015.
+Janus Contrarian Fund ("Janus Contrarian") has sole voting and dispositive power with respect to 10,451,593 shares.
+Janus Capital owns 96.81% of INTECH Investment Management ("INTECH")

+SECURITY OWNERSHIP
-(3) (4) Based on a Schedule 13G/A filed by Janus Capital Management, LLC on February 14, 2014.
-Janus Capital had the sole power to vote or direct the vote and the sole power to dispose or direct the disposition of 10,935,442 shares at December 31, 2013.
-Janus Contrarian has sole voting and dispositive power with respect to 9,469,337.
-Janus owns 96.74% of INTECH Investment Management ("INTECH") and 99.61% of Perkins Investment Management LLC ("Perkins"), each of which are registered investment advisers which furnish advice to various investment companies and to individual and institutional clients ("Managed Portfolios").
-Janus and INTECH disclaim pecuniary interests in such shares.
-Janus Contrarian is an investment company and one of the Managed Portfolios to which Janus Capital provides investment advice.

-Based on a Schedule 13G/A filed by T. Rowe Price Associates, Inc. on February 13, 2014.
-Price Associates has sole voting power with respect to 2,712,832 shares it beneficially owns and sole dispositive (5)power with respect to 7,549,832 shares it beneficially owns.
-Based on a Schedule 13G filed by Marketfield Asset Management LLC on February 14, 2014.
-249,281 of these shares are owned with sole voting power and sole dispositive power and 6,236,762 of these
+- and 100% of Perkins Investment Management LLC ("Perkins"), both of which are registered investment advisers which furnish advice to various investment companies and to individual and institutional clients ("Managed Portfolios").
+Holdings for Janus Capital, Perkins and INTECH are aggregated for purposes of this Schedule 13G/A filing.
+Janus Capital and INTECH disclaim pecuniary interests in such shares.
+Janus Contrarian is an investment company and one of the Managed Portfolios to which Janus Capital provides investment advice. - (5) Based on a Schedule 13G filed by The Vanguard Group on February 10, 2016, The Vanguard Group has sole voting power with respect to 79,588 shares and it beneficially owns and has sole dispositive power with respect to 4,040,431 shares it beneficially owns.
+The Vanguard Group has shared voting power with respect to 6,300 shares and shared dispositive power with respect to 83,288 shares.

-(6) shares are owned with shared voting power and shared dispositive power.
-Marketfield Asset Management LLC does not directly own shares of St. Joe's Common Stock.
-By virtue of being an investment advisor to The Marketfield Fund Dublin, Marketfield Asset Management LLC may be deemed to indirectly beneficially own 249,281 shares of Common Stock that are beneficially owned by The Marketfield Fund Dublin.
-By virtue of being a sub-investment advisor to MainStay Marketfield Fund, Marketfield Asset Management LLC may be deemed to indirectly beneficially own 6,130,622 shares of Common Stock that are beneficially owned by MainStay Marketfield Fund.
-By virtue of being a sub-investment advisor to MainStay VP Funds Trust, Marketfield Asset Management LLC may be deemed to indirectly beneficially own 106,140 shares of Common Stock that are beneficially owned by the MainStay VP Marketfield Portfolio.